-The PV Ultra system uses a field of active mirrors (known as heliostats), which collect and focus sunlight over 600x to a tower-mounted central receiver.
-The receiver contains an array of ultra-high efficiency modules which are actively cooled.
-The modules convert the light into electricity (there is no heat turbine), and captures thermal energy from the cooling as a useful by-product.
-The mirrors only focus the light onto the receiver, they do not generate electricity.
+The PV Ultra system uses a field of active mirrors (known as heliostats), which collect and focus sunlight over 900x to a tower-mounted central receiver.
+The receiver contains an array of ultra-high efficiency modules which convert the focused sunlight directly into electricity.
+This process heats up the modules, which are actively cooled.
+The cooling of the modules generates thermal energy (heat) as a useful by-product.

-The mirrors are inexpensive to manufacture, to install, and to maintain.
+The mirrors used in a PV Ultra system are inexpensive to manufacture, to install, and to maintain.
 They do not need foundations and are highly error-tolerant.
 They can be mounted on a driven-pole and only a spanner is required to install and commission.

-The module uses only the best solar cells available which are twice as efficient as conventional silicon PV cells at converting light to electricity.
+The modules use only the best solar cells available which are twice as efficient as conventional silicon PV cells at converting light to electricity.
 In addition, the sunlight that is not converted to electricity is captured as heat and available for many applications.